Hnty/_cake/README.md

 Allows the user to bake a cake.

 ## Usage:
-`Navigate to the directory where it has been downlaoded` `run: java _cake`
+Navigate to the directory where it has been downlaoded.
+`run: java _cake`